 Workers compensation requires no element of blame (what lawyers call fault or negligence).
 An injury at work or the required connection to work triggers the right to claim workers compensation no matter who was at fault for causing the injury.

-Time limits apply !
+Time limits apply!
 Generally, you must make a claim workers compensation within 6 months of your injury.
-There are exceptions to that general rule but if you are aware that your injury resulted from your work and you try to claim workers compensation after 6 months, you may run into problems.
+There are exceptions to that general rule.
+However, if you are aware that your injury resulted from your work and you try to claim workers compensation after 6 months, you may run into problems.
 (Different time limits apply for work damages).

-Workers compensation covers many things but in general you will get compensation with:
+The workers compensation scheme covers many things when you are injured at work but in general you will get compensation with:

 - payment of rehabilitation

 - and payment of return to work programs.

 You have a right to get compensation for any work related injury.

 You may also be able to get a lump sum payment for permanent impairment for something that results in a work disability.
 As well as lump sum compensation, you may also get periodical payments.